hapax/hapax.github.io/research.md

 	</div>
 	</figure>

-At the moment, I'm particularly interested in (a) boundary conformal field theories and (b) black holes.
+At the moment, I'm interested in (a) boundary conformal field theories and their holographical duals; and (b) black holes.
 My papers are listed below, followed by sundry technical notes.

 #### Papers